qawemlilo/nodeza/README.md

 ### Widgets
 A `widget` is a special kind of module.
-It is self contained and is completely decoupled from other parts of the system.
+It is self contained and is completely decoupled from other parts of the application.

 A widget comprises of 3 files, `config.json`, `template.hbs`, and `index.js`